Financial Resources

 WE CAN LINK YOU TO AVAILABLE RESOURCES

 The financial burden on kinship guardians can be overwhelming.
-Often, kin are placed with guardians as a result of a crisis, leaving little or no time for the guardians to prepare.
-Common financial barriers kinship guardians face include unforeseen legal fees, having to buy furniture and other household items for the children’s living space, purchasing clothes for the children, and increases in all areas of daily living expenses (gas, electric, food, transportation).
+Often, kin is placed with guardians due to a crisis, leaving little or no time for the guardians to prepare.
+Common financial barriers kinship guardians face include unforeseen legal fees, having to buy furniture and other household items for the children’s living space, purchasing clothes for the children, and increases in all areas of daily living expenses (gas, electricity, food, transportation).

 CHILD CARE ASSISTANCE PROGRAM

-Access this program can be used if you and your family are working and/or at school and are at or below 200% of the federal poverty line.
-If you meet these prerequisites then you may qualify for subsidized child care.
-The amount varies depending on various factors such as location, age of the child, and type of child care requested by the family.
+This program can be accessed if you and your family are working and/or at school or below 200% of the federal poverty line.
+If you meet these prerequisites, you may qualify for subsidized child care.
+The amount varies depending on factors such as location, age of the child, and type of child care requested by the family.

 HOMEWISE

-Since 1986 Homewise has been helping families plan their current and future home buying goals.
-They equip these families with the tools and education to acquire low cost financing and a high quality and safe home.
-The goal of this organization is to help families become successful homeowners so that the neighborhoods and communities can strengthen and grow together.
+Since 1986 Homewise has been helping families plan their current and future home-buying goals.
+They equip these families with the tools and education to acquire low-cost financing and a high-quality and safe home.
+This organization aims to help families become successful homeowners so that the neighborhoods and communities can strengthen and grow together.

 ALBUQUERQUE HOUSING AUTHORITY

-The Albuquerque Housing Authority uses federal funds to offer housing assistance to low income Albuquerque residents.
-They have roughly 950 units throughout Albuquerque that are used as housing for low income families, the elderly, and disabled individuals.
-The Albuquerque Housing Authority has been able to make it so that tenants pay 30% of their income towards rent and then subsidize the rest, with the hope that this will allow these families to lift themselves out of low-income housing and poverty.
+The Albuquerque Housing Authority uses federal funds to offer housing assistance to low-income Albuquerque residents.
+They have roughly 950 units throughout Albuquerque that are used as housing for low-income families, the elderly, and disabled individuals.
+The Albuquerque Housing Authority has made it so that tenants pay 30% of their income towards rent and then subsidize the rest, hoping that this will allow these families to lift themselves out of low-income housing and poverty.

 ROADRUNNER FOOD BANK

 This is the largest nonprofit organization in New Mexico dedicated to ending hunger through its dedicated food distribution hubs and statewide resources.
 Founded in 1979 by Reverend Titus Scholl, Roadrunner Food Bank started feeding the hungry with a meager $40,000 in loans, to now operating statewide and feeding roughly 70,000 people per week.
-This organization can help kinship caregivers by providing food to grandparents or extended family members taking care of children.
-Roadrunner Food Bank recognizes that the number of grandparents raising grandchildren has doubled in the last forty years and has left these families vulnerable to hunger and poverty.
+This organization can help kinship caregivers by providing food to grandparents or extended family members caring for children.
+Roadrunner Food Bank recognizes that the number of grandparents raising grandchildren has doubled in the last forty years, leaving these families vulnerable to hunger and poverty.

 CITY OF ALBUQUERQUE

 The City of Albuquerque has quite a few resources to help low-income and underserved populations.
-Included in these are TEFAP Food Boxes, Emergency Diapers, Utility and Rental Assistance (based upon available funds), Information & Referrals to other Collaborating Agencies, Meeting Rooms for Neighborhood and Community Groups, Toys for Tots, Health Fairs, and Community Fairs.
+These include TEFAP Food Boxes, Emergency Diapers, Utility and Rental Assistance (based upon available funds), Information & Referrals to other Collaborating Agencies, Meeting Rooms for Neighborhood and Community Groups, Toys for Tots, Health Fairs, and Community Fairs.

 YES NEW MEXICO